Cleaning a boat's interior will remove dirt, mold, mildew and stains from all interior surfaces of the vessel.

 To clean the interior of a boat:

-- Scrub the boat bilge with warm water and bilge cleaner
+- Scrub the bilge area with a biodegradable bilge cleaner

-- Dry all the interior hard surfaces with a towel
+- Clean the interior boat carpets with a carpet spray

 Once these steps are complete, the interior of the vessel will look clean and smell great too.

-The boat bilge can fill up with mold, sludge, oil, rust and can smell of foul odors.
+The boat bilge can fill up with mold, sludge, oil and rust.
+It can smell of foul odors too.